Who the hell am I, anyway?*

 At least I’m not starving.

-I take on projects that inspire, excite, and challenge me to think outside the box.
-Ready for real growth, no matter what stage your business is in?
+Note: I take on projects that inspire, excite, and challenge me to think outside the box.

 Serious inquiries only.